Deploying and hosting ASP.NET Core applications

 Hosting requirements

-- A hosting environment supporting .NET 6 or newer.
+- A hosting environment supporting .NET 8.

 - Hosting plan parameters: